Skip to Content

 Due to stop overloading your weekly schedule, it’s good to run a time audit.

-Basically, all you have to do is to track the time you spend on specific tasks or, generally, throughout the day.
+Basically, all you have to do is track the time you spend on specific tasks or, generally, throughout the day.

 As a result, you’ll see where your time is going.
 Therefore you’ll be able to set up your weekly schedule without overloading it.

-With this in mind, create a simple time log in your bullet journal, set your timer for a specific interval of time like 15, 30, 45, or 60 minutes, write down what you’re currently working on, and just start.
+With this in mind, create a simple time login your bullet journal, set your timer for a specific interval of time like 15, 30, 45, or 60 minutes, write down what you’re currently working on, and just start.

 Personally, I love working with the Pomodoro technique (25-minute work + 5-minute break intervals).